newAM/blog/content/2024-12-15_nixos_router_software.md

 Typically residential internet service providers allocate a single IPv4 per household.
 A home router takes the public IPv4, and distributes local IPv4 addresses to its clients.
 Using network address translation the router translates between its public IPv4 and the private IPv4s given to clients.

-### NAT implementation

-I had two choices for NAT, and general network related tasks in Linux.

-1. iptables
-2. [nftables]

-I was already familiar with iptables, but I chose nftables because it's the newer option, offering improved syntax, performance, and features as compared to iptables.

-I explored using a NixOS DSL for nftables, [notnft], but I decided not to use it right now because it's a complex layer of abstraction that makes it difficult to compare my configuration to examples.
-Instead I simply wrote nftables rules normally using the NixOS module.

 ## DHCP